vufind-org/vufind/themes/custom_theme_example/GETTING_STARTED.md

 The two more development-oriented options are below `theme`: `alternate_themes` and `selectable_themes`.
 They both take comma-separated lists of themes in the format of `name1:theme1,name2:theme2`.
 Changing the theme via either of these two options sets a cookie that will keep your theme choice over the course of your session.

 Setting up themes under `alternate_themes` allows you to add a `ui=name` parameter to the end of your URL to see that theme.
-For example, the default configuration of `custom:custom_theme_template` would cause `https://vufind.org/?ui=custom` to show the theme described in the directory `custom_theme_template`.
+For example, the default configuration of `custom:custom_theme_example` would cause `https://vufind.org/?ui=custom` to show the theme described in the directory `custom_theme_example`.

 Setting up themes under `selectable_themes` causes a dropdown to appear in the toolbar next to Login.
 This will allow you and any user to change their theme via this dropdown.